-A new report from the World Wildlife Fund (WWF) how fish populations are in serious danger from global warming.
-The report "Are we putting our fish in hot water?" describes how change is increasing the water temperature in rivers, lakes and seas.
-This means there is less food and oxygen available for fish.
-It also means the fish may not grow and may have offspring.
-Some fish cannot reproduce if winter temperatures are not cold enough.
-Warmer water means fish could migrate to cooler areas.
-Some species will become extinct if temperatures even by one or two degrees.
-WWF director Andrew Lee said climate change increases the on fish populations that are already being cut by over-fishing.
-He said: We must act to reduce both carbon dioxide emissions and fishingto fish populations."
-He added fish "are one of the world's most valuable biological, nutritional and economic" Forty percent of people in the world rely on fish for their source of protein.
-Dr. Richard Dixon of WWF Scotland said: "If we fail to deeper reductions in greenhouse gas emissions we will increase the pressures on fish and the billions of people that on them."
+A new report from the World Wildlife Fund (WWF) that fish populations are under increasing from global warming.
+The report "Are we putting our fish in hot water?" describes how climate change is causing temperatures to rise in rivers, lakes and seas.
+This means less food and oxygen for marine life, fish growth and fewer .
+The report says that temperate fish such as salmon, catfish and sturgeon cannot if winter temperatures do not drop below a certain level.
+Warmer water also means fish could mass to cooler areas, where the temperature resembles their normal habitat.
+This could on many species' ability to survive.
+Some species will become if the water temperature rises by a degree or two.

+WWF director Andrew Lee said: "Climate change increases the pressure on fish populations that are already to the by over-fishing in the environment.
+We must act urgently to reduce both carbon dioxide emissions and fishing pressures to protect fish populations as they are one of the world's most biological, nutritional and economic assets."
+Forty percent of the world's people are on fish for basic sustenance and a main source of protein.
+Dr Richard Dixon, director of WWF Scotland spoke ahead of next week's UN Climate Change Conference in Montreal.
+He said: "If we fail to deeper reductions in greenhouse gas emissions we will increase the pressures on fish and the billions of people that them."